cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

 ## Interact via the CLI

 Here again, if you have created games in an earlier version of the code, you are in a broken state.
-In fact, now you cannot even play on the old games because the old games in effect have `.Winner == ""`, and this will be caught by the `if storedGame.Winner != rules.NO_PLAYER.Color` test.
+Now you cannot even play the old games because the old games in effect have `.Winner == ""` and this will be caught by the `if storedGame.Winner != rules.NO_PLAYER.Color` test.
 Better start anew with:

 ```sh
 $ starport chain serve --reset-once
 ```

-Don't forget to export `alice` and `bob` again as explained in an [earlier section](./create-message.md).
+Do not forget to export `alice` and `bob` again, as explained in an [earlier section](./create-message.md).

-You can confirm that there is no winner on a game when it is created:
+You can confirm that there is no winner for a game when it is created:

 ```sh
 $ checkersd tx checkers create-game $alice $bob --from $alice